-The Audeze LCD-1 are open-back headphones, and therefore leak a lot of audio, by design.
-This means that they aren't recommended for use in the office, as people around you will likely be able to hear what you're listening to, even at moderate volumes.
+The Audeze LCD-1 are open-back headphones, and therefore leak a lot of audio by design.
+It means that they aren't recommended for use in the office, as people around you can hear what you're listening to, even at moderate volumes.
 They also block almost no background noise, so they wouldn't help block out chatty coworkers to keep you concentrated at work.

 The Audeze LCD-1 don't have a microphone and can't be used for phone calls.

 The Audeze LCD-1 are a sleek and modern-looking pair of over-ear reference headphones.
-They're quite small and stylish compared to most open-back reference headphones and are composed of dense matte-black plastic with leather ear cups and headband padding.
+They're small and stylish compared to other open-back reference headphones and are composed of dense matte-black plastic with leather ear cups and headband padding.
 Their ear cups swivel so the headphones lay flat, or you can also fold them in for transport.

 These headphones are lightweight and quite comfortable.
-They clamp fairly well, but don't feel too tight on the head, and should be comfortable enough for long listening sessions.
+They clamp fairly well but don't feel too tight on the head and should be comfortable enough for long listening sessions.
 While their ear cups are smaller than many other audiophile-oriented headphones, they should fit around most ears without any problems.

 These headphones don't have any controls.

-The Audeze LCD-1 are decently stable on the head, and only move slightly around the ears when you shake your head.
+The Audeze LCD-1 are decently stable on the head and only move slightly around the ears when you shake your head.
 While they're unlikely to fall off during light movement, they may not be the best for more strenuous workouts.
-Overall, however, these headphones are designed for use around the house, where their stability shouldn't be an issue.
+Overall, these headphones are designed for use around the house, where their stability shouldn't be an issue.

 Like all open-back headphones, the Audeze LCD-1 have bad noise isolation by design.
-They're open on the back so they let in all outside sounds, and you'll be able to hear everything around you unless you turn the volume of your music up.
+They're open on the back so they let in all outside sounds, and you'll hear everything around you unless you turn the volume of your music up.
 This is great if you want to be able to stay aware of your surroundings, or want an open listening experience.

 These headphones don't have a microphone.